Anansi: How diseases were brought to the tribe

 The hunter told Nyame that Anansi had tricked him, because the women that Nyame had taken from Anansi were all hideous in comparison to the beautiful woman Anansi had as his current wife.
 Nyame was furious again, then ordered his messengers to send for her, and they went to Anansi's village looking for the woman.
 Anansi met them and they told him of Nyame's wish.
 He complied, showed them where his wife was, and they took her with them to Nyame.
 Anansi however, had a plan of his own, and began his scheme once they left.

-Anansi searched for the gourd that had the water he'd bathed his wife with, and then took a skin and made a drum with it.
+Anansi searched for the gourd that had the water he had bathed his wife with, and then took a skin and made a drum with it.
 He then made another drum and called for his son Ntikuma.
 Together the two began beating the drums and dancing while singing vulgarities.
 Anene the crow, another messenger of Nyame, saw what Anansi was doing and told Nyame about the dance.
 Nyame then sent his messengers and asked them to bring Anansi to him, as he wanted the Spider to perform the dance for him.
 Anansi however, told them that he could only perform his dance around his wives and that he needed his drum.
 He promised that he would dance before Nyame if he agreed to this, so the messengers informed Nyame and he agreed to Anansi's terms.
 The messengers then brought Anansi to the harem where his wives were kept and he began playing.
 Soon Nyame came and danced to the song while the former wives of Anansi joined in.

 Anansi's final wife however, recognized the gourd Anansi's drum was made from and decided not to dance, suspecting Anansi's trickery.
 Yet, she was coerced into joining Nyame in the performance.
 Before she could begin however, Anansi opened the drum and tossed all the water from the gourd.
 All of the diseases that were once washed away returned and sickness fell upon the tribe.
 So it was that the Sky God caused Anansi to bring all illnesses to the world.